hpccsystems-solutions-lab/SafeHavenChallenge/README.md

 - Direct emails and direct messages to judges asking for support will be **ignored** and it won't work in team's favor
 - We also encourage students to leverage our community forum and/or StackOverflow for ECL coding related questions.
 Please make sure to tag your questions with **hpcc-ecl**.

-## General Instructions and Judging Criteria (Important!):
+## General Instructions for Submitting Results and Judging Criteria (Important!):

 - Please follow all the guidelines specified by the HPCC Team.

 - Provide a brief design/tech document describing the proposed solution (2-3 pages max).
+This can be a Powerpoint, Word Document or even a video (5 minute limit please).
+Submit your results <a href = "mailto: hackathons@hpccsystems.com">here</a>.(make sure to include the workunit(s) names of your ECL work)

 - Provide a brief bio of all participants and their roles on the project.

 - Use the HPCC Systems platform for executing the solution.

-- Innovation involved
+- Extra points for innovation in analyzing the data.

-- Understanding of Big Data patterns and its application to HPCC Systems.
+- Extra points for understanding Big Data patterns and its application to HPCC Systems.

-- Team work and execution
+- Extra points for team work and execution.

-- Presentation quality
+- Extra points for presentation quality.

 ## Mentors